yo35/kokopu/doc_src/tutorials/05_json_reading_and_writing.md

 bit  0- 5: destination square (from 0 to 63)
 bit  6-11: origin square (from 0 to 63)
 bit 12-14: promotion piece type: KNIGHT (1), BISHOP (2), ROOK (3), QUEEN (4)
-Note: Castling is stored as KxR of the same color
+Note: Castling is encoded as KxR of same color to handle both standard and chess 960.

 Special cases are MOVE_NONE, MOVE_NULL, MOVE_SPECIAL.
 We can sneak these in because in any normal move, destination square is almost always different from